jacquessham/sfotraffic/Data/README.md

 ## Data Set for Part 2
 The data set used in Part 2 is the same as the data set used in Part 1.1, you may refer the <a href="https://github.com/jacquessham/sfotraffic/tree/master/Data/ETL_part1_1">Part 1.1 ETL folder</a>.

+## Cargo Data Set
+The data set is an open source data set obtained from <a href="https://datasf.org/opendata/">Open SF</a> and the page about this data may be found in this <a href="https://data.sfgov.org/Transportation/Air-Traffic-Cargo-Statistics/u397-j8nr">page</a>.
+The data set is used for Part 3.
+The data has not been used yet.

+## Air Traffic Landings Data Set
+The data set is an open source data set obtained from <a href="https://datasf.org/opendata/">Open SF</a> and the page about this data may be found in this <a href="https://data.sfgov.org/Transportation/Air-Traffic-Landings-Statistics/fpux-q53t">page</a>.
+The data set is used for future data visualization purpose.
+The data has not been used yet.